 I lifted the sore leg and ran my fingers over it again.
 I’d already checked the hoof with testers, palpated and flexed the joints, and had found nothing conclusive.
 I’d hoped the X-rays would give me some guidance, but no such luck.
 I called for a hose and washed the bottom of the hoof carefully and patted it dry with a towel.

 Then I saw it.
 A tiny bead of yellow serum gathering on the sole of the foot.
 And the tiniest bit of wood protruding from the area.
 I seized a pair of forceps and extracted the offending sliver, enlarged the hole, then packed the foot with antiseptic and bandaged it.
 The sliver hadn’t gone in very far, and I knew the foot would respond well to topical treatment.
-To be safe, I put the horse on antibiotics.
+The horse’s leg wasn’t broken, it was an incorrect diagnosis, but to be safe, I put the horse on antibiotics.

 Relieved, the owner walked her horse off to a stall for the night, and I packed up my things and drove to my next call.
 Word had already reached the next barn that my client’s horse had a broken leg and I’d had to put him down.
 Grimly I set the record straight, knowing that this would be a recurring theme for the next few days of my life.
 It was a small town and word traveled fast, true or not.